rixhi002/Music_Store_Data_Analysis/readme.md

 # Music Store Data Analysis
 SQL project to analyze online music store data

 This project helps us understand how to analyze the music playlist database.
-We examine the dataset with SQL and help the store understand its business growth by answering simple questions.
+We examine the dataset with SQL queries on postgreSQL and pgAdmin4 and help the store understand its business growth by answering simple questions.

 ## Database and Tools
 * Postgre SQL